Sign up to be notified when the SST Offenders Database is available again.

 Unlike other countries, New Zealand does not have a government managed system for the public to access criminal records however SST strongly believes that this is a priority to protect the public and help keep offenders accountable for their criminal actions.

-We have been gathering court and media information since 2001 to collate and publish two databases; one for Serious Violent Offenders and one for Paedophiles and Sexual Offenders.
-They have been set up firstly as a service to the New Zealand public, and secondly in order to encourage the government to make criminal records for this type of offender publically available online as is done overseas in Australia, the USA, and to a lesser extent Britain.
+We have been gathering court and media information since 2001 to collate and publish a database; one for both Serious Violent Offenders and for Paedophiles and Sexual Offenders.
+It has been set up firstly as a service to the New Zealand public and secondly in order to encourage the government to make criminal records for this type of offender publicly available online as is done overseas in Australia, the USA, and to a lesser extent Britain.

 Please note however:

-- These databases are not complete.
-They are a work in progress, and probably always will be;
+- The database is not complete.
+It is a work in progress and probably always will be;

-- These databases are created and managed entirely by voluntary labour;
+- The database is created and managed entirely by voluntary labour;